pnucolab/VarCas-OFFinder/docs/userguide/01-installation.rst

       CACCATAGCGACTAACTGANNN 2
       AGCTCAGGAAGGCCCTCATNNN 2

-- The first line indicates the desired pattern including PAM site.
+- The first line indicates the desired pattern, including the PAM site.
 - The remaining lines are the query sequences and maximum mismatch numbers, separated by spaces.
 - The length of the desired pattern and the query sequences should be the same.